Glatiramer use while Breastfeeding

-Nine mothers received glatiramer (dosage not stated) during pregnancy and postpartum for multiple sclerosis and breastfed their infants for an average of 3.6 months (range 1 to 12 months).
+Nine mothers received glatiramer acetate (dosage not stated) during pregnancy and postpartum for multiple sclerosis and breastfed their infants for an average of 3.6 months (range 1 to 12 months).
 No infections, signs of inadequate digestion or other important ill effects were reported in their breastfed infants during the neonatal period.
 Follow-up of the infants at 1 year or longer found no neurological or developmental deficits in the infants except for one otherwise normal infant with delayed language development who had been breastfed for 3 months.

-Three mothers received glatiramer (dosage not stated) for multiple sclerosis during pregnancy and postpartum.
+Three mothers received glatiramer acetate (dosage not stated) for multiple sclerosis during pregnancy and postpartum.
 All of their infants were exclusively breastfed for 6 months and no noticeable problems were reported in any of them.

-In data collected from 4 countries, 41 women received glatiramer and 17 women received interferon during pregnancy and postpartum for treatment of multiple sclerosis.
+In data collected from 4 countries, 41 women received glatiramer acetate and 17 women received interferon during pregnancy and postpartum for treatment of multiple sclerosis.
 Of these, 63% breastfed (extent not stated) their infants for a mean of 8.8 months.
 No mention was made of adverse reactions in breastfed infants.

-Possible Effects on Lactation
+Effects on Lactation and Breastmilk

 Relevant published information was not found as of the revision date.

-2. Fragoso YD, Finkelsztejn A, Kaimen-Maciel DR et al. Long-term use of glatiramer acetate by 11 pregnant women with multiple sclerosis: a retrospective, multicentre case series.
+Fragoso YD, Finkelsztejn A, Kaimen-Maciel DR, et al. Long-term use of glatiramer acetate by 11 pregnant women with multiple sclerosis: A retrospective, multicentre case series.
 CNS Drugs.
 2010;24:969–76.
-PMID: 20806993
+[PubMed: 20806993]

 Hellwig K, Gold R. Glatiramer acetate and interferon-beta throughout gestation and postpartum in women with multiple sclerosis.
 J Neurol.
 2011;258:502–3.
-PMID: 20878174
+[PubMed: 20878174]

-Fragoso YD, Boggild M, Macias-Islas MA et al. The effects of long-term exposure to disease-modifying drugs during pregnancy in multiple sclerosis.
+Fragoso YD, Boggild M, Macias-Islas MA, et al. The effects of long-term exposure to disease-modifying drugs during pregnancy in multiple sclerosis.
 Clin Neurol Neurosurg.
 2013;115:154–9.
-PMID: 22633835
+[PubMed: 22633835]

 CAS Registry Number

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.